The Dangers of Gas Station Sex Pills

 • Ginkgo biloba can cause seizures in rare cases.

-• L-arginine researchers actually stopped a study early because six people (six!) died, compared with zero in the placebo group.
+• L-arginine researchers actually stopped a study early because six people (six!) died, compared with zero in the placebo group, when researching it in heart attack survivors.

 That’s the stuff that’s supposed to be in these pills.
 Read that again.